laravel/framework/readme.md

 - Added `Str::macro` method.
 - Calling `update` on a Model instance will fill and update that model.
 - Allow specification of methods when pushing to Queue (`Queue::push('Class@method')`).
+- Removed HTML from default formatting in MessageBag.

 ## Beta 4